Lencan mythology

-Lenca mythology is the set of religious and mythological beliefs of the Lenca people from Honduras and El Salvador, before and after the conquest of America.
-Little of these beliefs have been documented, due to colonization and the adoption of the Catholic faith after the 16th century.
+Lenca mythology is the set of religious and mythological beliefs of the Lenca people of Honduras and El Salvador, before and after the conquest of America.
+Few of these beliefs have been documented due to colonization and the adoption of the Catholic faith after the 16th century.

+According to the Lenca cosmovision, the universe is round and held up by four beams, one for each cardinal direction.
+The Lenca believed that milpas, mountains, rivers, wells and other places were owned by spirits that had to be appeased through rituals.

 Myths

 Creation of man

 According to the original Lenca polytheistic religion, the creation of man is thanks to a deity known as "Maraguana", she brought the dust of the stars to earth, and when she arrived there she collected the dry grains of corn and cocoa beans, and in a grinding stone and a clay pot, he molded a creature different from the others on earth created by the gods, this endowed it with consciousness and intelligence and thus made the first human being.
 The place called "Ti Ketau Antawinikil" Some time later this deity created another human known as "Ti wanatuku", he was born from an egg, which was hatched in a bird's nest on the head of the first human being.
 Both are considered the ancestors of modern humans.